-As part of proposed route modification B-IA3, approximately 19.84 acres of land would be divested from Federal ownership to private ownership, with legal restrictions described in draft SEA Chapter 2.
+As part of proposed route modification B-IA3, approximately 19.84 acres of land would be divested from Federal ownership to private ownership, with legal restrictions described in final SEA Chapter 2.
 The incorporation of the Wagner Tract into the Refuge land base would result in beneficial impacts to the vegetation communities because 36 acres of vegetation and wetlands would be managed for resource conservation.
 Preliminary engineering designs estimate that approximately 4.65 acres of wetlands would be temporarily impacted, 0.03 acres would be permanently filled, and 8.04 acres would be converted from shrubland/forest to grassland (Burns & McDonnell 2021).
+In addition, the Utilities' commitment to revegetate, restore, and release to the United States the ROW for their existing 69-kV and 161-kV transmission lines in the Refuge would result in beneficial vegetation impacts because approximately 28.1 acres of land within the Refuge would be revegetated and restored.